ahlstromcj/seq66/README.md

-# README for Seq66 0.99.22 2025-07-28
+# README for Seq66 0.99.22 2025-10-22

-__Seq66__ MIDI sequencer/live-looper with a hardware-sampler grid interface;
+__Seq66__ MIDI sequencer/live-looper with a hardware-sampler grid interface; pattern banks, triggers, and playlists for song management;
-pattern banks, triggers, and playlists for song management; scale and chord aware piano-roll; song layout for creative composition; control/status via MIDI automation for live performance.
-Mute-groups enable/disable sets of patterns.
-Supports the Non/New Session Manager; can also run headless.
-Size can be minimized for use with a small computer like the Pi.
+scale and chord aware piano-roll; song layout for creative composition; control/status via MIDI automation. and mute-groups to enable/disable sets of patterns.
+Tools for live performance and for composing great-sounding MIDI tracks.
+Supports the Non/New Session Manager; can also run headless and on a small computer like the Pi.
 It does not support audio samples, just MIDI.

 __Seq66__ A major refactoring of Sequencer64/Kepler34/Seq24 with modern C++ and new features.
 Linux and Windows users can build this application from source code.
 See the extensive INSTALL file.
 Includes a comprehensive PDF user-manual.

 The current development-in-progress branch is "wip".

 The release includes an installer for the 64-bit Windows version of Seq66.
 Initial work has been done on getting Seq66 to build and run in FreeBSD using the Clang compiler.
 A C++17 capable-compiler is needed.

 See NEWS for updates and RELNOTES for the latest highlights.

 The figure below shows Seq66 with modified palette and a style-sheet in force.
 Otherwise the application uses the current Qt theme.

 ![Alt text](doc/latex/images/main-window/main-windows-perstfic.png?raw=true "Seq66")